JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 * "hdpi" − 240 DPI, 1.5x density
 * "xhdpi" − 320 DPI, 2x density
 * "xxhdpi" − 480 DPI, 3x density
-* “xxxhdpi” − 640dpi, 4x density
+* "xxxhdpi" − 640dpi, 4x density

 The resource is selected depending on a screen density defined in the system.

 ## Resource usage

 After importing a project, a special `Res` class that provides access to resources is generated.
-To force run the `Res` class generation, use the `generateComposeResClass` Gradle task.
+To manually generate the `Res` class, run the `generateComposeResClass` Gradle task.

 ### Images